-VEMLIDY: An improved bone safety profile
+VEMLIDY: A demonstrated bone safety profile through 8 years1,2

-Across multiple trials, VEMLIDY demonstrated both reduced impact and improvements in bone mineral density.1,2
+Across multiple trials, VEMLIDY demonstrated both reduced impact and improvements in bone mineral density1,2

 VEMLIDY showed reduced impact on BMD at Week 144